TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 In the {}, the attributes of the individual figures (shape, colour, angle, size) are explained.

 ### Experiment 2: Socratic Model
+In this experiment, we used three different architectures, each incorporating a unique visual module.
+The initial two architectures employed VLMs, namely CLIP and BLIP, while the third one relied on traditional OpenCV methods.
+For a visual depiction of the pipeline, please consult Figure 3.

 ![image](https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/25672fcd-722e-4566-aaec-df6f186b705b)

 Figure 3.
 The proposed pipeline starts by taking a puzzle and annotating its attributes using a visual module.
 These attributes are then combined to form a prompt, which is passed down to the language model.
 Finally, the language model generates the final answer.